RohanBPatel/cylinder-wake-drag-frequency/README.md

 I believe Eq.
 (3) has typo in the paper.
 The exponential should be inside the parentheses.
 Conceptually, the wake velocity is `free stream * (1 - spread * deficit)`.

 [^text]: R. W. Fox, A. T. McDonald, and J. W. Mitchell, *Fox and McDonald's Introduction to Fluid Mechanics*.
 Wiley, 2020.

-## License

-Huge thanks to [Blake Vennall](https://www.linkedin.com/in/blake-vennall-b23a97270/) and [Logan Woodcock](https://www.linkedin.com/in/logan-woodcock-4a9991291/) for their work in conception, lab testing, and interpretation.

-This code was developed as part of an open-ended lab project in ME 30801 at Purdue University.
-Feel free to adapt it for educational purposes with attribution to Rohan Patel.